RadialDevGroup/ombudsman/developer_lead/CLIENT_ONBOARDING.md

 - **Create accounts as applicable:**
   - [ ] Github Repository
     - Add Client to permissions if requested
     - This will be set up by sales in the event the repository is being imported.
-Otherwise the develeoper lead can set it up.
+Otherwise the developer lead can set it up.
   - [ ] Pivotal Tracker project
     - Set project settings:
       - Project Start Date